 How do I know if my teen is growing and developing on schedule?

-Your child’s doctor or nurse can help you identify the signs (called developmental milestones) to look for in your teen.
+Your child’s doctor or nurse can help you identify “developmental milestones,” or signs to look for in your teen.
 This is an important part of the well-child visit.